maxfierrog/maxfierrog.github.io/content/aboutme.md

 #### Beauty and aesthetics

 As I mentioned, my mind gravitates naturally towards the abstract, or in other words, to reducing objects to their fundamental characteristics and researching relationships between them.
-This is because I believe there there is profound beauty in simple form.
+This is because I believe there is profound beauty within simple form.
 In this regard, I have allowed my aesthetics to be a guide when it comes to what I do with my time.

 This appreciation often finds itself at odds with the intent of having a tangible impact on my surroundings.
 However, even within functional processes, I have been able to draw abstract parallels with pure forms, which I find very stimulating.
 This has allowed me to blur the lines between what I do out of need, good, and affection.